plone/documentation/manage/deploying/production/restarts.rst

     yourbuildoutfolder/bin/plonectl

 ``yourbuildoutfolder`` is the topmost folder of your Plone installation.
-It will always contain a buildout.cfg file and a bin directory.
+It will always contain a ``buildout.cfg`` file and a ``bin`` directory.

 The ``plonectl`` command is a convenience script that controls standalone or cluster configurations.
 In a standalone installation, this will restart the ``instance`` part.
-In a ZEO cluster install it will restart the zeoserver and client parts.
+In a ZEO cluster install, it will restart the zeoserver and client parts.

 If you have installed Plone in production mode, the Plone server components are meant to be run as a special user, usually ``plone_daemon``.
 (In older versions, this was typically ``plone``.)
-In this case, the start, stop and restart commands are:
+In this case, the start, stop, and restart commands are:

 .. code-block:: sh